 Truck rollover accidents are responsible for life-threatening injuries and property damage across Texas.
-If you've been injured, let attorneys Neal Davis and Jed Silverman take on your case.
+If you've been injured, let attorney Neal Davis take on your case.

 A truck that manages to roll over on the highway can be devastating for anyone unlucky enough to be in its path.

 Unfortunately, rollover accidents are all too common on the road, causing thousands of serious injuries and millions of dollars in property damage every year.

 While it may be an "accidental" rollover, many of these accidents are caused by the negligence of others, and that can be cause for compensation.
 If you've been injured in a truck rollover accident, attorney Neal Davis is prepared to guide you through the legal process toward recovery.

 We can help you get on the road to financial recovery.

 Large trucks carry a lot of weight.
 If that weight is thrown off, a rollover accident can become a real possibility.
 Several factors can play a hand in causing a truck rollover accident, and most are due to a failure to follow standard safety protocols and driving rules.
 Some of the most common reasons for truck rollover accidents include:

 - Sudden swerves or lane changes

 - Failing to maintain brakes, tires, or other parts of the truck